mfukar/mfukar.github.com/_posts/2014-02-22-Apple-SSL-bug.md

 right?
 Acceptance testing is one thing; perhaps QA or security testing would test this with something like [TLSLite](https://github.com/trevp/tlslite).

-Who knows; after all a poor craftsman blames his tools.
+At any rate, I guess we'll all have a full Monday with this one.
 Take care.